 Your central heating will likely be the most effective form of heating in your house.
 To conserve energy, it’s best to stick with it.
 Whilst it’s tempting to use other sources such as electric heaters, electric blankets, and so on, this will only result in far more energy being used.

 Instead, choose a temperature for your central heating that works for you and try and rely only on that.

 Choose the right energy provider

 A lot of people just go with the energy provider they’re given because it’s seen as less hassle.
-This is what I did… Until I realised how much money I was wasting!
+This is what I did… Until I realized how much money I was wasting!

-After shopping around to look at different deals I realised that you can get far cheaper energy bills simply by switching.
+After shopping around to look at different deals I realized that you can get far cheaper energy bills simply by switching.

 Keep your doors closed

 We all do it, but there’s no point heating a whole room only for it to escape out of the door.
 It’s a noticeable loss of heat, too!
 If you only heat specific rooms in your house then this is an absolute must.

 It’s also worth remembering that bigger spaces take more energy to heat up.
 By leaving doors open, you’re making your radiators work harder which in turn increases both your expenditure and your energy usage.

 Doors closed, yet the heat is still escaping?
 It might be that you need a draught excluder!
 Draught excluders are great objects that can really help keep the heat in.